wangc86/mosquitto/csc0056-hw4/Homework04.md

 `$ source ~/.bashrc`

 **(20 points) Now run the script named `test-run.sh`.
-Take a screenshot of the output and upload it to Moodle.** You should get an output similar to the following:
+Take a screenshot of the output and upload it to Moodle.** You should see an output similar to file `Screenshot-example.png`.

 (The rest of this subsection is optional)